 When I'm trying to make an interesting visual work, I'm aware that if I thoughtlessly include only things I personally like, then I'll only be able to create stories that reflect my own tastes and make people say "Now I know what you're into, Tomino."
 Because I want my own works to be seen by a lot of people, I can't make things like that.
 Really, I'm annoyed when movies are made by people who are satisfied just making what they like.
 They use hundreds of people and spend huge sums of money.
 I don't have that kind of idiotic courage.

 Actually, three days before they approached me about Zambot 3, I'd accepted the job of chief director on an anime based on a preexisting original work.
 But when I was asked to direct Zambot, I turned the other one down.
 In the end, I thought I'd benefit from a situation where I could write an original story and develop my own skills.
-When there's a preexisting work, you're always more constrained.
+If there's a pre-existing work, you're always more constrained.
 But when I called and said "I'm sorry, I'd like to step down," naturally they didn't give me any more work for a while. (laughs)

 PROFILE